yuraMovsesyan/yuraMovsesyan/README.md

 My name is Yury👋 I am a student and developer of games, websites, software and bots in C# and PHP.

-In addition, I study programming languages such as Rust, TypeScript and C.
+In addition, I study programming languages such as Rust, Go and C.

 My second <a href="https://github.com/Yura440">account</a> dedicated to the frontend.